Why LLMs might actually lead to AGI

 Which leads us to the main point of this whole thoughtstream:

-The masterplan was never to magically turn LLMs into AGI.
-It’s to use LLMs as research accelerators.
+It doesn’t matter whether LLMs ever lead to AGI.
+What matters is that they can become research accelerators.
 LLMs will do the gruntwork that humans are bad and slow at, freeing us to focus on what we’re good at: exploring ideas.

-If AGI is a diamond hidden in a massive maze, we now have a few highly trained humans crawling through with flashlights.
-LLM agents would let each researcher supervise a thousand explorations in parallel.
+If the secret to AGI is hidden in a combinatorial explosion of experiments and ideas, we now have a few highly trained humans crawling through the possibilities.
+LLM agents will allow each researcher to supervise a thousand explorations in parallel.

 And we are almost there.
 The only remaining piece is having agents that can handle the boring parts of research.